tonmetaspace/discord-bot/README.md

 1. Clone this repository.

-2. Install Node v22.14.0 and the corresponding version of `npm`.
+2. Install Node v22 (v22.14.0 or later) and the corresponding version of `npm`.
 The instructions [at the NPM website][npm] should suffice.

 3. Install Javascript dependencies by running `npm ci`.
    - Note: check the comment section of package.json when updating dependencies.